Number plates: apply or transfer plates

 Before you apply

-You can apply for personalised number plates for:
+You can apply for personalised number plates for all privately registered vehicles.

 You will need to create a combination of characters for your number plate.